gabbobersi/Conway_game_of_life/notes/README.md

   To put maintainability and readability as priority, as Gang Of Four also suggests, I decided to implement both.
   - Positive: maintainability, readability, less lines of code.
   - Negative: different patterns for different UI elements.
+- **Oversharing Options object**:
+  - Positive: everywhere in the code, I can access the options object and change its values.
+  - Negative: Options object will have too many responsibilities.